Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-This proves that we are in the hypothesis of \cite[Proposition 1.5.12]{GN} on the transfer of cohomological descent structures.
+\begin{theorem} The triple $(\Einf_R,N_\Ee,\Qq_\Ee)$ is a cohomological descent category. \end{theorem} \begin{proof} Denote by $U:\Einf_R\to \ch{R}$ the forgetful functor.
+By definition, the class $\Qq$ is given by the inverse image of quasi-isomorphisms of cochain complexes by $U$.
+Also, since restriction morphisms are the identity on the underlying cochain complexes, we have $U\circ N_\Ee=N\circ U.$ This proves that we are in the hypotheses of \cite[Proposition 1.5.12]{GN} on the transfer of cohomological descent structures.
 Therefore it suffices to prove that the triple $(\ch{R},N,\Qq)$ is a cohomological descent category.
 This follows from \cite[1.7.2]{GN}, by noting that the simple functor considered in loc. cit, is isomorphic to $N$.
 We prove this last claim.

 Denote by $C_*(\square_\alpha)$ the chain complex of oriented chains of the simplicial complex of the non-empty parts of $\square_\alpha$.
 Let $C^*(\square_\alpha)$ denote its dual cochain complex, given in each degree by